Parsl/parslguts/taskpath.rst

 The matching process so far has been fairly arbitrary but we have been doing some research on better ways to match workers and tasks - I'll talk a little about that later `when talking about scaling in <blocks>`.

-so now, the interchange sends the task over one of those two zmq-over-TCP connections I talked about earlier... and we're now on the worker node where we're going to run the task.
+So now, the interchange sends the task over one of those two ZMQ-over-TCP connections I talked about earlier - and now the task is on the worker node where it will be run.

 .. index:: worker pool, pilot jobs
            High Throughput Executor; process worker pool